alondmnt/joplin-plugin-jarvis/README.md

 <img src=img/jarvis-logo-circle.png width=70> [![DOI](https://zenodo.org/badge/568521268.svg)](https://zenodo.org/badge/latestdoi/568521268)

-Jarvis (Joplin Assistant Running a Very Intelligent System) is an AI note-taking assistant for [Joplin](https://joplinapp.org), powered by online and offline NLP models (such as OpenAI's ChatGPT or GPT-4, HuggingFace, Universal Sentence Encoder).
+Jarvis (Joplin Assistant Running a Very Intelligent System) is an AI note-taking assistant for [Joplin](https://joplinapp.org), powered by online and offline NLP models (such as OpenAI's ChatGPT or GPT-4, Hugging Face, Universal Sentence Encoder).
 You can chat with it, use your notes as additional context in the chat, perform semantic search, or compile an [automatic review of the scientific literature](https://medium.com/@alondmnt/ai-powered-literature-review-6918ee180304).

 Community discussion: https://discourse.joplinapp.org/t/28316